Pest Control

 • Puzzle-like patterns on furniture, floorboards, and walls.

-Holes splits, and cavities on the walls can infer the presence of termites.
-Walls are extremely vulnerable to termite damage because they are attainable from the ground and their surface area is big enough.
-Common signs that indicate termite damage on drywalls include:
+Holes split, and cavities on the walls can infer the presence of termites.
+Walls are extremely vulnerable to termite damage because they are accessible from the ground and their surface area is large enough.

-• Small pinholes indicating termite feeding.
+• Small pinholes indicate termite feeding.

 • As termites tunnel through drywall, they leave behind faint lines on it.
 This is done by subterranean termites.
 Drywood termites do not leave soil marks behind.